MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/Language-pack-management-csp.md

 2. Install language pack features with EXECUTE command on the "StartInstall" node of the language

 Sample command

 **ADD./Device/Vendor/MSFT/LanguagePackManagement/Install/fr-FR/**
 **EXECUTE./Device/Vendor/MSFT/LanguagePackManagement/Install/fr-FR/StartInstallation**

 The installation is an asynchronous operation.
-IT admin can query the ‘Status’ node using
+IT admin can query the ‘Status’ node by using the following commands:

 **GET./Device/Vendor/MSFT/LanguagePackManagement/Install/fr-FR/Status**
 **GET./Device/Vendor/MSFT/LanguagePackManagement/Install/fr-FR/ErrorCode**